populationgenomics/team-docs/getting_started.md

 Make sure you have:

 - the name of the [dataset](storage_policies), as this controls what data you can access and which code repositories are available,
-- authenticated with your GCP account using `gcloud auth login`,
+- authenticated with your GCP account using `gcloud auth application-default login`,
 - ensured your `@populationgenomics.org.au` account has been added to the permission group corresponding to the dataset (ask in the `#team-software` channel if you need to get access).

 Example: